 Distribute the dominant color over a larger area, rather than concentrating it in one spot.
 And keep the other colors concentrated in larger stripes to increase their visual impact.
 That will help bring color balance into your piece.

 Interested in learning more tricks for weaving from your stash?
-Learn more about Stash Weaving Success, an online course that teaches you how to transform those old, tired stash yarns into beautiful new projects.
-Tien Chiu and Janet Dawson will teach this eight-week course that you can take in the comfort of your own home, at your own pace, with live demos and live Q&A sessions as well as prerecorded, access anytime lessons (the demos and Q&A sessions will also be recorded).
+This blog post is a short excerpt from our class Stash Weaving Success, which teaches you how to transform those old, tired stash yarns into beautiful new projects.
+This is an eight-week course that you can take in the comfort of your own home, at your own pace, with live demos and live Q&A sessions as well as prerecorded, access anytime lessons (the demos and Q&A sessions will also be recorded).
 Check out the course!